The Lower Rangá is the lowest part of both East and West Rangá water system, the East bank.

-All salmon that run up to East and West Rangá rivers has to go through Lower Rangá, which makes this beat very interesting and pretty wild when fish are running.
+All salmon that run up to East and West Rangá rivers goes up through Lower Rangá, which makes this beat very interesting and pretty wild when fish are running.
 Prime time, this is high volume fishing and similar average catch per rod per day as in the East and West Rangá rivers.

-The fishing lodge is one of the finest, and anglers can choose if they arrange for their own meals or use the service of a local chef.
+The fishing lodge is one very good, and anglers can choose if they arrange for their own meals or use the service of a local chef.
 Lodge has 6 twin, ensuite bedrooms, large sitting/dining room, a large veranda, good tackle store and a hot tub.

-Lower Rangá is located in about 90 min drive from Reykjavik.
+Lower East Rangá is located in about 90 min drive from Reykjavik.

 Anglers are mainly fishing for salmon, but there is a good sea trout fishing after mid-August.
 The largest sea trout caught there was 18 lbs.

 Good to know

 There are many major airlines flying to Iceland during the summer months.
 The local airlines Icelandair and WOW Air fly daily all year long to many major cities in Europe and USA

 Click here for details of flight times to Reykjavík.